section-engineering-education/engineering-education/content/articles/how-sweet-is-kubernetes/index.md

 ---

 ### Introduction
-What was your first impression when you read Kubernetes?
+What was your first impression when you hear Kubernetes?
 I bet you were already thinking, "Oh no, here comes another tech buzzword.
 Already sounds like a difficult concept."
 Well, you are not so right.
 However, let us dive in!
 We will be using the Fleetman application to explain the concept of Kubernetes.